 The Gibson J-160E

-Coxon was also spotted playing a Gibson J-160E, and performed acoustic versions of one of Blur’s most well known songs, ‘Parklife’ using it on an MTV performance back in the early 90s.
+GC was also spotted playing a Gibson J-160E, and performed acoustic versions of one of Blur’s most well-known songs, ‘Parklife’ using it on an MTV performance back in the early 90s.

 The Marshall 1959

-In terms of speakers, Coxon would normally have these connected to Marshall 1969 speakers – the 4×12 version.
+In terms of speakers, he would normally have these connected to Marshall 1969 speakers – the 4×12 version.
 Marshall also produced a column version of these speakers, but they are far less practical.

 If you’re looking to replicate the tone of these, there’s no need to go for this exact head/speaker combo – there are many good Marshall amps out there that still have the same capabilities and you don’t need to go for vintage models each time.
-In fact, a good combo amp with modelling capabilities will do just as well.
+In fact, if you’re on a budget a good combo amp with modeling capabilities will get you part way there.

 The 1962 Bluesbreaker